eea76/sqs_dynamodb/readme.md

 #### Create Resources
 - We're using localstack so we can do all this locally; otherwise we would need to create resources in AWS, which would incur usage costs.
 - Run `localstack start`
-- Once everything is Ready, open localstack_setup.sh
+- Once everything is Ready, open localstack_setup.sh, which is a list of shell script commands.
+If your IDE supports .sh scripts you can just run this file, or copy the commands from it and run them individually in your terminal
 - In the console, run `aws --endpoint-url=http://localhost:4576 sqs create-queue --queue-name movie-load.fifo --attributes "FifoQueue=true"`
 - This creates a SQS queue called movie-load, which is where we'll be sending and receiving messages (ie the generated movies)
 - To create the dynamo table, run `aws --endpoint-url=http://localhost:4569 dynamodb create-table --table-name movie-job-information --attribute-definitions AttributeName=job_id,AttributeType=S --key-schema AttributeName=job_id,KeyType=HASH --billing-mode PAY_PER_REQUEST &> /dev/null`